A BRIEF HISTORY OF ST ALBANS, ENGLAND

 At the beginning of the 19th century the population of St Albans was less than 4,000 but it quadrupled by 1900.
 In 1802 a silk mill opened in St Albans.
 There were also cotton mills in the 19th century.
 Another industry was straw hat making (although this had begun to decline by the end of the century).
 Other industries were brewing and, from the end of the century, printing.

-Perhaps the biggest change in the 19th century was the coming of the railway.
+Perhaps the biggest change in 19th century St Albans was the coming of the railway.
 St Albans was linked to London by train from 1868.
 That meant the end of the stagecoaches but it led to a rapid rise in the population of the city.
-From the late 19th century middle class people lived in the city and commuted to London by train.
+From the late 19th-century, middle-class people lived in the city and commuted to London by train.
 The boundaries of St Albans were extended in 1835 and 1879.

 ST ALBANS IN THE 20th CENTURY